 Love potions were always designed to make an unknowing or unwilling person comply with someone else’s wishes.
-Unfortunately, date-rape drugs have now made it that much easier for the predator to succeed!
+Unfortunately, date-rape drugs have now made it much easier for the predator to succeed!

 Dyer, D.G.
 “Agrippa” in Man, Myth, and Magic (London: BBC, 1970)

 Froome, Joyce.
 Wicked Enchantments: A History of the Pendle Witches and Their Magic (Lancaster: Carnegie, 2010)